LuxinZhang902/Durin/GETTING_STARTED.md

 Open your browser to: **http://localhost:3000**

-You should see the FinShield AI dashboard with a dark theme and gradient logo.
+You should see the Durin dashboard with a dark theme and gradient logo.

 ### Step 6: Run Your First Analysis

 1. **Upload Users Data:**

    - Click the "Users / KYC Data" upload box
    - Select `data/users.csv` from the project folder
    - You'll see a green checkmark ✅

 2. **Upload Transactions Data:**

    - Click the "Transactions Data" upload box
    - Select `data/transactions.csv`
    - Another green checkmark ✅

 3. **Run Analysis:**

    - Click the big blue **"Run Analysis"** button
    - Wait ~1 second